 Use a proxy tool to record results of the created requests.

-Steal session IDs, credentials, page content, etc.: As the attacker succeeds in exploiting the vulnerability, they can choose to steal user's credentials in order to reuse or to analyze them later on.
+Steal session IDs, credentials, page content, etc.: As the adversary succeeds in exploiting the vulnerability, they can choose to steal user's credentials in order to reuse or to analyze them later on.

-Forceful browsing: When the attacker targets the current application or another one (through CSRF vulnerabilities), the user will then be the one who perform the attacks without being aware of it.
+Forceful browsing: When the adversary targets the current application or another one (through CSRF vulnerabilities), the user will then be the one who perform the attacks without being aware of it.
 These attacks are mostly targeting application logic flaws, but it can also be used to create a widespread attack against a particular website on the user's current network (Internet or not).

-Content spoofing: By manipulating the content, the attacker targets the information that the user would like to get from the website.
+Content spoofing: By manipulating the content, the adversary targets the information that the user would like to get from the website.

 Target software must be able to execute scripts, and also grant the adversary privilege to write/upload scripts.